 The Swift Guest Investigator Program is an annual announcement of opportunity soliciting proposals from the community for research relevant to the Swift mission.
-The GI programs begin at the start of each April and last for approximately 12 months (Cycle 20 runs from 1st April 2024 until 31st March 2025).
+The GI programs begin at the start of each April and last for approximately 12 months (Cycle 21 runs from 1st April 2025 until 31st March 2026).
 Observing time is available for scientists at both US and non-US institutions, although only those Principal Investigators at US institutions will be eligible for funding from NASA.
 No funding is provided for the fill-in category.

 Swift provides an opportunity for simultaneous optical to hard X-ray observations of targets, allowing broad-band analysis.
 The X-ray Telescope is specifically designed to choose the best operating mode for the X-ray flux of the object in question.

-As initiated several years ago, there will be dual anonymous peer review for Cycle 19.
+As initiated several years ago, there will be dual anonymous peer review for Cycle 21.
 See https://swift.gsfc.nasa.gov/proposals/swiftgi.html for more details.

 There is again a Key Projects category.
 Such projects are intended to provide significant advances in Swift science, and require a very strong justification.
 In these cases, 6 pages are allowed for the scientific justification (4 pages only are allowed for all other proposals).

-In this cycle, there will be up to 2 Ms available for non-ToO targets, 1 Ms for ToOs, 1 Ms for large programs and 1 Ms for fill-in targets.
+In this cycle, there will again be up to 2 Ms available for non-ToO targets, 1 Ms for ToOs, 1 Ms for large programs and 1 Ms for fill-in targets.
 ToOs for GRBs detected with instruments other than Swift (e.g., MAXI, Fermi, IPN) are included in this time.

 Requests for fill-in observations cannot be time-constrained (e.g. coordinated with ground- or space-based facilities), although both ToOs and non-ToOs may be, provided the window for the observation exceeds 3 hours.
 There is no restriction on the maximum number of time-constrained observations permitted, and no funding is provided for these proposals.